 As with metrics, the PMDA's domain number is not necessarily known until run time, so the domain field must be set up when the PMDA is initialized.

 An instance domain may also be associated with more than one metric; see pmdaInit(3).

 Example-Several Metrics and an Instance Domain, the Simple PMDA

-The simple PMDA has five metrics and two instance domains of three instances.
+The simple PMDA has four metrics and one instance domain of three instances.